TEAbraham/Portfolio_Optimization/README.md

-# Building a Portfolio Optimisation Model from Tensorflow
+# Building a Portfolio Optimization Model from Tensorflow

-Using Javascript and Tensorflow.js to build a portfolio optimiser with constraints.
+Using Javascript and Tensorflow.js to build a portfolio optimizer with constraints